 Population health: gastrointestinal parasites and anthropogenic disturbance (e.g. habitat loss and fragmentation)

 Conservation: habitat fragmentation and populations responses, use of arboreal agroecosystems by primate populations in heterogeneous landscapes, distribution, rescue, and rehabilitation of primates victims of illegal traffic.

-Global primate conservation: the conservation status of species and populations, the socioeconomic basis of primate conservation, expansion of agriculture and primate range reduction, the impact of local, regional and global market demands upon primate habitats, poverty, and primate conservation, the illegal trade, protected areas, landscape connectivity, sustainable land-use.
+Global primate conservation: the conservation status of species and populations, the socioeconomic basis of primate conservation, expansion of agriculture and primate range reduction, the impact of local, regional and global market demands upon primate habitats, human well-being in primate range regions and primate conservation, the illegal trade, protected areas, landscape connectivity, sustainable land-use.

 I am interested in using drone technology to monitor land use patterns in areas where the primate populations I study are found.
 Image to the right the forest of Palenque National Park taken by a drone; right low, the fragmented landscape in the vicinity of the park.

 Remotely controlled GO-PRO cameras have been an important tool to gather additional information on the behavior of forest primates and other wildlife.